 ...

-Note: "0" indicates the first individual in *.grm.id.
+Note: "0" indicates the first individual in the *.grm.id file.

 --grm-sparse test_sp_grm To input the sparse GRM.
 The sparse format can be generated from SNP data using the --make-bK-sparse option described above or from pedigree information using our R-script.